MicrosoftDocs/azure-reference-other/stream-analytics-docs/collecttop-azure-stream-analytics.md

 ---

 # CollectTOP
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 Returns an array of ranked records, where rank defines the ranking position of the event in the window according to the specified ordering.
 Ordering/ranking is based on event columns and can be specified in ORDER BY clause.

  ## Syntax